AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 <br>

-Note: this Python package can also be used to evaluate the accuracy of a segmentation in which split mistakes have been corrected.
+Note: this Python package can also be used to evaluate a segmentation in which split mistakes have been corrected.

 ## Installation
 To use the software, in the root directory, run